-This was the first era, from the mid-19th century to the 1940s, when all efforts were focused on the production of goods and services.
-All efforts were devoted to achieving high product efficiency, leading to ignorance of the needs and desires of customers, since companies were engaged in mass production of standard items, so customers had no other choice.
-In the United Kingdom, during the 1950s and 60s, more emphasis was placed on designing and engineering the best products that a sane customer would buy.
-A popular phrase read: “Build a better mousetrap and the world will make its way to your door”.
+Marketing has come a long way since the mid-19th century, when all efforts were focused on the production of goods and services.
+Companies were engaged in mass production of standard items, with little regard for customer needs and desires.
+In the United Kingdom during the 1950s and 60s, more emphasis was placed on designing and engineering the best products that a sane customer would buy.
+The popular phrase at the time was “Build a better mousetrap and the world will make its way to your door”.

 The key issue in this case was the high level of production, with the underlying philosophy that customers were reluctant to buy and had to be forced to buy.
 While a small number of companies continue to practice sales orientation, the law now protects consumers from more dubious sales techniques, largely due to the movement of consumers.
 In this method, companies plan and make decisions around the needs and wants of customers.
 It is vital to meet customer needs through a coordinated set of activities that includes the actions and functions of all employees of the organization, regardless of the area of the company in which they work.

 In other words, marketing orientation requires that all members of an organization focus on the customer and not just people who work in marketing.
 The marketing launch stage should focus on messaging, product or service marketing campaigns, brand awareness, and audience participation.
 Marketing efforts can also define how and where to reach potential customers.
 This includes online marketing channels, such as SEO or email marketing, along with offline channels.